 No Free Service.
-The County will not furnish or permit to be furnished from the System any free service of any kind to the State of Alabama, any county or incorporated municipality or to any other Person.
+The County will not furnish or permit to be furnished from the System any free service of any kind to any county or incorporated municipality or to any other person.
 All services furnished from the System will be charged for at the rates at the time established therefor.